 Options for Advising

-Drop-in to the Peer Advising Center – trained, upper-class chemistry and biochemistry majors are available as peer advisors to help with questions regarding degree requirements, course plans, undergraduate research, transfer credits or any advising issue.
-See drop-in hours here.
+Peer Advising Drop-in Hours – trained, upper-class chemistry and biochemistry majors are available as peer advisors to help with questions regarding degree requirements, course plans, undergraduate research, transfer credits or any advising issue.

-Make an appointment with our faculty advisor – our faculty advisor is avaliable by appointment to answer students’ advising questions, discuss post-graduation goals, and assist with modifications to their program of study, when necessary or desirable.
+Faculty Advising – the faculty advisor is also available to answer students’ advising questions, discuss post-graduation goals, and assist with modifications to their program of study, when necessary or desirable.

 Prepare for your Advising Meeting